AndNijaz/senbonzakura-food/README.md

 # Senbonzakura food

-This is my first React "big" project.
-This poject is web app for ordering food. <br>
+This is my first major React project, which entails developing a web application for food ordering purposes. <br>

 ## Technologies